PiyushMittl/profile/README.md

 ```
 ### Summary
 I am an experienced java developer who has led development for multiple successful projects.
 I am passionate about building high quality apps with modern web technologies.
 Through being conversant in server-side engineering, solution finding with various design pattern, and project management practices, I am able to execute end-to-end on a product or project.
+and eager to learn new emerging technologies and having personal interests in robotics and mobile application.
+testing automation is also one of the interest area which is noting but to test REST API's.

 ### Speciality
 Authoring great user experiences with j2ee, mongodb, and spring.
 Advocating for the development.
 Managing and mentoring dev teams.
 Performing code reviews and API documentation.
 Particating in the Arduino,Raspbarry pi and Android with IOT.
 Drawing from a strong background in many frameworks.